freenode/web-7.0/content/pages/groupreg.md

 and **christel**, together they will act as your liaisons during the group registration process and throughout your tenure on the freenode network.
-If you wish to discuss the group registration process, find out if freenode could be a good fit for your project or register your project as a group before the launch of GMS, please feel free to drop any of the team members a line on IRC or send us an e-mail to projects at freenode dot net.
+If you wish to discuss the group registration process, find out if freenode could be a good fit for your project or register your project as a group, please feel free to drop any of the team members a line on IRC or send us an e-mail to projects at freenode dot net.

 If you're a PGP user, feel free to encrypt to: